Skip to main content

 Cultivating Staff Morale

 Celebrating individual and group accomplishments also builds staff satisfaction and promotes well-being.
 Just as you celebrate the children’s accomplishments, you want to recognize the special gifts and talents that staff members bring to the program.
 Plan recognition of staff achievements, even small ones.
-Recognition and awards don’t have to be expensive; they should demonstrate that the person has made a significant contribution to the program or completed a milestone in professional development.
+Recognition and awards don’t have to cost anything at all; they should demonstrate that the person has made a significant contribution to the program or completed a milestone in professional development.
+Staff appreciation can go beyond physical tokens of appreciation, staff may appreciate specific positive feedback, help with a task or transition, or quality time with other staff or manager.
 Consistently demonstrating to staff members that you respect and support them as individuals will build their trust and confidence in themselves and in you as their supervisor.

 The following are some suggestions for boosting staff morale: